eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 title:  "Ethereum Macroeconomics via Dynamics 1/2"
 author: Eric Downes
 categories: ["ethereum", "macroeconomics", "dynamics", "issuance"]
-excerpt: Work on ETH Macro supported by the Ethereumm Foundation
+excerpt: Work on ETH Macro supported by the Ethereum Foundation
 usemathjax: true
 thanks: We are deeply grateful to the Ethereum Foundation for their support of this work.
 I, the author, feel indebted to the profound patience and forebearance of Eric Siu and my colleagues at 20 Squares, as this is *months* overdo.
 This work has benefited from conversations with Danieli and Philipp, as well as Eric Siu, Andrew Sudbury, Ansgar Dietrichs, and Mac Budkowski.
 ---